adap/flower/examples/flower-simulation-step-by-step-pytorch/README.md

 # Flower Simulation Step-by-Step

+> \[!NOTE\]
+> While this tutorial shows how to extend the functionality of a Flower App that uses PyTorch, there is little specific about PyTorch in the changes described in this tutorial series.
+This means that you can make use of all the concepts presented even if you decide to use a different ML framework.

-This directory contains the code developed in the `Flower Simulation 2025` tutorial series on Youtube.
-You can find all the videos [here](https://www.youtube.com/playlist?list=PLNG4feLHqCWkdlSrEL2xbCtGa6QBxlUZb) or clicking on the video preview below.
+This directory contains the code to follow along the `Flower Simulation 2025` tutorial series on Youtube.
+You can find all the videos [here](https://www.youtube.com/playlist?list=PLNG4feLHqCWkdlSrEL2xbCtGa6QBxlUZb) or clicking on the video previews below.

 | [![Image 1](https://img.youtube.com/vi/XK_dRVcSZqg/0.jpg)](https://youtu.be/XK_dRVcSZqg) | [![Image 2](https://img.youtube.com/vi/8Uwsa0x7VJw/0.jpg)](https://youtu.be/8Uwsa0x7VJw) | [![Image 3](https://img.youtube.com/vi/KsMP9dgcLw4/0.jpg)](https://youtu.be/KsMP9dgcLw4) | [![Image 4](https://img.youtube.com/vi/dZRDe1ldy5s/0.jpg)](https://youtu.be/dZRDe1ldy5s) |
 | ---------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- |